rspamd/rspamd/doc/configuration/index.md

 The modules section defines the path or paths of directories or specific files.
 If a directory is specified then all files with a `.lua` suffix are loaded as lua plugins (the directory path is treated as a `*.lua` shell pattern).

-This configuration is not intended to be changed by the user, rather you can include your own configuration options as `.include`s.
-To redefine symbol weights and actions, it is recommended to use [dynamic configuration](settings.html).
-Nevertheless, the Rspamd installation script will never overwrite a user's configuration if it exists already.
-Please read the Rspamd changelog carefully, if you upgrade Rspamd to a new version, for all incompatible configuration changes.
+This configuration is not intended to be changed by the user, rather it should be overridden in site-specific configuration files- see the [quickstart](/doc/quickstart.html#configuring-rspamd) for details.
+Nevertheless, packaging will generally never overwrite configuration files on upgrade if they have been touched by the user.
+Please read the [migration notes](/doc/migration.html) carefully if you upgrade Rspamd to a new version for all incompatible configuration changes.